-The Center for Clinical Supervision is dedicated to delivering exceptional, research-based supervision to mental health professionals worldwide.
+The Center for Clinical Development is dedicated to delivering exceptional, research-based supervision to mental health professionals worldwide.
 Our goal is to ensure that therapists, especially those dealing with mental and emotional disorders, receive the highest quality, ethical, and flexible guidance.
 Our trained supervisors are here to counter the feelings of isolation or insufficient support therapists might experience in our increasing shift to virtual environments.
 By addressing these challenges, we enable therapists to focus on their core passion: providing counseling that fosters emotional health, fulfillment, and curiosity in their clients.

 Quality therapy does not happen in a vacuum and therapists should not be expected to provide high level services on their own.
 Cognitive Behavior Institute’s Center for Clinical Supervision - We've got your back.